Kimberly Mullen

 An EMR Software must ensure the security and safety of patient records while ensuring privacy and HIPAA compliance for patient/doctor communication (Patient Portal).
 This is a paramount concern for physicians and HIPAA compliance should be guaranteed at all times by the EHR Vendor.
 Most Vendors today (Epic, Cerner, Athenahealth, AdvancedMD, PrognoCIS, Modernizing Medicine, eClincalWorks etc.) are aware of the importance of HIPAA compliance and have taken steps to ensure the safety of patient records security in every section of the EHR Software using advanced tools like data encryption technologies to enhance the security of the EMR software.

 One of the decisions your practice will have to make is whether you want just EMR software or one with integrated Practice Management for billing and scheduling.
-There are advantages to having both together but there have been cases where some practices only go for one if they had unique requirements that a vendor could not fulfill or they had already paid a hefty amount for PM software and weren't looking to replace it yet.
+There are advantages to having both together but there have been cases where some practices only go for one if they had unique requirements that a vendor could not fulfill or they had already paid a hefty amount for PM software and were not looking to replace it yet.

 Doctors are not IT professionals, and though some might be tech-savvy, it would be egregious to expect them all to be experts on the EHR software.
 Ease of use is essential to make the transition from paper to electronic smooth, as well as day to day practice to go along without a hitch.
-If the software is too complicated and hard to understand, it's a waste of precious time and needlessly aggravating.
+If the software is too complicated and hard to understand, it is a waste of precious time and needlessly aggravating.
 Some vendors offer free training while others don't; make sure you ask for training if your practice needs it.

 Not all specialties are created equal, so why must their software be generic?
-Basic EHR software works well and good for general practice and most specialties, but doctors have complained about specialty specific not being available in the market.
+Basic EMR software works well and good for general practice and most specialties, but doctors have complained about specialty specific not being available in the market.
 The specialty software have inbuilt recording systems that make specialty practices functioned efficiently.
 Only a few vendors provide specialty-specific software, so there aren't many to choose from.
 But the more vendors are cottoning on to the demand and there should be more options in the near future.

 Support is a major issue most practices have with their current vendors.
 A good support team can make small glitches to major roadblocks easy to maneuver while a bad one will just make things worse.
 Some vendors provide support as part of the plan you are already paying for, while others charge extra for support.
 Scout the market, read reviews or just ask point-blank if there will be a special support team assigned to each practitioner and whether you will be charged for the service.